tushrimali/swiggy/README.md

 A service that handles everything to do with Delivery Executives.
 It contains methods to communicate with your DE database (CRUD operations, fetching agents who are free, marking agents as busy etc.).
 Although beyond the scope of the assignment, this is the service where you would add additional additional interfaces to your DE database (say, maintain a cache of agents who are free, remove agents who've gone offline etc.)

+### Order.py

+Order: A class to contain order information

+OrderAggregatorService: Rank orders coming thorugh.
+Ranking could be based on any of the following
+- Order Placed Time
+- Presence of Premium Customer Flag
+- Orders in a high demand area

+Appropriately, the 'queue' of the current batch of orders would also be more sophisticated (instead of a simple list like we have here)

 ### AssignmentServer.py

  The central piece of the assignment the AssignmentServer class.
 It contains the following methods: